Children around the world do not have access to school

 Imagine Fills Critical Gaps: Evidence and Scale

 We will build an evidence base, through a portfolio of demonstration sites, to show what works, how, and in what conditions.
-We contribute specialized measurement and evaluation expertise and bring together organizations that have local knowledge and contextualized products to deliver and sustain high-quality, cost-effective programs.
+We contribute specialized measurement and evaluation expertise and bring together organizations that have local knowledge and contextualized products to deliver and sustain high-quality, affordable programs.

 As we build evidence, we will support local and multinational organizations and governments to scale the work by codifying and sharing learnings, providing funding, and advising so that millions of children have access to quality learning opportunities.